snowflakedb/connectors-native-sdk/README.md

 # Native SDK for Connectors

 Data is fuel for data clouds.
-Transferring the data to Snowflake is a step where the whole data journey begins so that is why, this step on the Snowflake customer's path is such an essential one.
+The journey of data begins with transferring it into Snowflake, because of that this is essential step for customers.

 There are many various ways of importing the data to the Snowflake environment.
-One of them is connectors.
+One of them is by using connectors.
 A connector is an application that allows data flow from an external source system into Snowflake.
-We can also distinguish the concept of a Native Connector, which in the context of Snowflake is understood as a connector application built on the foundations of the [Snowflake Native App Framework][Native Apps docs].
+A Native Connector is a connector built on the foundations of the [Snowflake Native App Framework][Native Apps docs].

 **In order to accelerate and standardize the process of developing new Native Connectors, Snowflake would like to introduce the Native SDK for Connectors which is a set of libraries, developing tools, example connectors and connector template